 It’s hard to get a good night’s sleep when you’re wearing something itchy, tight, and generally uncomfortable.
 What you wear to bed is as essential to your night routine as practicing healthy sleep hygiene habits.
 The best part about slipping into sleepwear after you come home is that it instantly sets the stage for relaxation.

 The only rule you need to keep in mind when selecting sleepwear is picking something that feels comfortable when you wear it.
 For colder months, opt for pajamas with a fleece lining to ensure you’re warm and cozy throughout the night.
-However, if you overheat and need something that allows for better airflow, look for a moisture-wicking fabric, such as bamboo and linen.
+However, if you overheat and need something that allows for better airflow, look for a moisture-wicking fabric, such as bamboo viscose or linen.

 In addition to fabric, pay special attention to the fit.
 The last thing you want is to wind up with a pair of too-tight pajamas that are uncomfortable and cut off circulation.
 In general, loose clothing, such as sweatpants, nightgowns, and oversized sleep shirts, are a safe bet for getting a good night’s sleep.